prachisharma21/prachisharma21/README.md

 <!--
 **prachisharma21/prachisharma21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:-->
-My name is Prachi Sharma, a theoretical physicist trained in quantum many-body physics.
-I also got an opportunity to do some projects using Density Functional theory during my postdoc.
-Currently, my research is based on error mitigation techniques for quantum algorithms via probabilistic methods.
+I am Prachi Sharma, a theoretical physicist trained in quantum many-body physics.
+During my postdoc, I also had the opportunity to do some projects using density functional theory.
+Currently, my research is based on error mitigation techniques for quantum algorithms via quasi-probabilistic methods.

 <!-- 👩‍🔬 Here is my professional website which is under construction- https://prachisharma21.github.io/ -->
 - 👩‍🔬 Here is my [Google scholar page](https://scholar.google.com/citations?hl=en&user=lN-ulnUAAAAJ&view_op=list_works&sortby=pubdate)